skistz/predix-ui.github.io/_pages/develop/vis/web-workers.md

 one will be called or the other.
 If both are defined you are guaranteed to have feedback on your request

-Each request is uniquely identified through the triplet "action originatorName chartId".
+Each request is uniquely identified through the triplet "`action` `originatorName` `chartId`" which is always required.
 When a webworker is busy and a request comes in for this webworker then the request will be queued.
 If another request with the same triplet identifier comes in it will trump the previously queued request: the request initially queued will be